-In the first semester of 1936-37 the course in Romans and Galatians (Bible VII) will be offered on Tuesday and Thursday evenings from 7:30 to 8:45.
-Mr. Leightner will conduct the study in these important books.
+In the first semester of 1937-38 the course in the General Epistles (Bible X) will be offered on Tuesday and Thursday evenings from 7:30 to 8:45.
+Mr. Witmer will conduct the study in these important books.
 Three semester hour credits will be granted for the satisfactory completion of the work.
-Tuiticn, including registration and library fees, is \$9.00 for the course.
+Tuition, including registration and library fees, is \$9.00 for the course.

-In the second semester Mr. Leightner will teach the book of Daniel on the same evenings from 7:30 to 8:20.
-This course has a value of two semester hours of credit and the tuition fee is \$6.50.
+In the second semester Mr. Leightner will teach the book of Acts on the same evenings from 7:30 to 8:45.
+This course has a value of three semester hours of credit and the tuition is \$9.00, including registration and library fees.